 Not in use: Printer position 4 is left empty.
 If both 'COM1:Print Pos.3' and 'COM1:Print Pos 4' are set to 'Not in use' the lower line is removed.

-including the text Gross/Net/Flow and the unit.
-Preset Tare: The value of the preset tare is printed.
+Display Weight: The displayed weight/flow rate is printed including the text Gross/Net/Flow and the unit.

 Date/Time: The date and time is printed.
 Scale Name: The scale name is printed.